The Best Tankless Water Heaters

 *Older fixtures tend to have higher GPM than modern, water-saving designs.

-Your water heater should deliver the flow rate you need at your local temperature rise.
+Choose a model that meets the flow rate you need at your local temperature rise

 In all the customer reviews we read, the number one complaint was clear: The purchased unit was not as powerful as manufacturers led them to believe.
 Many manufacturers list the max flow rate — how many gallons of hot water the unit would produce if it was, for example, working with the lukewarm groundwater of the Gulf states.
 This optimistic GPM will not apply to the vast majority of homeowners.